The Africa Day Dublin Main Stage is kindly sponsored by LycaMobile.

 He has emerged as an engaging and innovative musician and composer and is in constant demand by his contemporaries.
 He has performed with Buena Vista Social Club, The Wailers, Michael O’ Súilleabháin, Kila, Cathy Jordan (Dervish), Steve Cooney and Nigel Kennedy.
 He has shared the stage with Baaba Maal and played concerts in his native Congo and in Paris.
 His recent interpretation of ‘Electric Counterpoint’ at The Reich Festival in front of Steve Reich was a triumph.

 His first album ‘Uh!
 E Za Nzela Molayi’ was released in 2006.
 ‘Song of the Nations’ followed in March 2009, while his third album ‘S’All Vibration’ was released in October 2011.
 Hot Press Magazine described it as ‘an unmissable listening experience’.
+The Multiverse teams him up with bass player Peter Erdei and drummer Shane O’Donovan.

 The Amazing Few